 Hazel Green in Wolfe County, Kentucky — The American South (East South Central)

-Erected by Kentucky Department of Highways.
-(Marker Number 175.)
+Erected 1963 by Kentucky Historical Society and Kentucky Department of Highways.
+(Marker Number 646.)

 Topics and series.
-This historical marker is listed in this topic list: Education.
-In addition, it is included in the Kentucky Historical Society series list.
+This historical marker is listed in this topic list: War, US Civil.
+In addition, it is included in the Kentucky - Confederate Raids and Invasions, and a Federal Retreat, and the Kentucky Historical Society series lists.